mcdemarco/prepub/README.md

 `https://mcdemarco.net/tools/scree/prepub/header.html`
 and place it inside the new `prepub` folder.
 See [the Twine cookbook](https://twinery.org/cookbook/twine1/terms/storyformats.html) for more information about installing and using story formats in Twine 1.

-You should also download [`prepub.css`](https://mcdemarco.net/tools/scree/prepub/prepub.css), especially if you intend to use paragraph numbering or other options, and optionally [`epub.yaml`](https://mcdemarco.net/tools/scree/prepub/epub.yaml), some convenient defaults for Pandoc.
-It's also handy to try your results out as HTML first, since it's closely related to EPUB format; for conversion to HTML please use [`html.yaml`](https://mcdemarco.net/tools/scree/prepub/html.yaml) to avoid [gotchas](#Gotchas).
+You should also download [`prepub.css`](https://mcdemarco.net/tools/scree/prepub/prepub.css), especially if you intend to use paragraph numbering or other options, and optionally [`epub.yaml`](https://mcdemarco.net/tools/scree/prepub/epub.yaml), for some convenient defaults for Pandoc.
+It's also handy to try your results out as HTML first, since it's closely related to EPUB format.
+For conversion to HTML please use [`html.yaml`](https://mcdemarco.net/tools/scree/prepub/html.yaml) to avoid [gotchas](#Gotchas).

-To see Pandoc previews inside of PrePub, you should install pandoc version 3.0 or greater, then run `pandoc-server` in a local terminal/shell.
+### Previews

+Pandoc 3.0 or later comes with a local server that you can use to see a preview of your output within the PrePub page itself.
+Run `pandoc-server` in a terminal/shell to see previews.
+(Check the console if you do not see a preview when opening the page.)
+Preview functionality requires pandoc version 3.0 or greater.

 ## Use